HiveRunner/HiveRunner/README.md

          @HiveSQL(files = {"serdeTest/create_table.sql", "serdeTest/hql_custom_serde.sql"}, autoStart = false)
          public HiveShell hiveShell;

-Note that the *autostart = false* is needed for the interactive mode.
+Note that the *autoStart = false* is needed for the interactive mode.
 It can be left out when running with only annotations.

 ### Sequence files
 If you work with __sequence files__ (Or anything else than regular text files) make sure to take a look at [ResourceOutputStreamTest](/src/test/java/com/klarna/hiverunner/ResourceOutputStreamTest.java) for an example of how to use the new method [HiveShell](src/main/java/com/klarna/hiverunner/HiveShell.java)\#getResourceOutputStream to manage test input data.

-### Programatically create test input data
+### Programmatically create test input data

 Test data can be programmatically inserted into any Hive table using `HiveShell.insertInto(...)`.
 This seamlessly handles different storage formats and partitioning types allowing you to focus on the data required by your test scenarios: